Assaults on Emergency Workers (Offences) Act 2018: Provisions

-(I) NHS health services, or

-(II) services in the support of the provision of NHS health services,

-The addition of subsections to Section 39 (Common assault and battery to be summary offences) of the Criminal Justice Act 1988.
-Section 39 was renumbered as 39(1); 39(2) was added in reference to the new Act.

 Timetable

 The bill had its first reading in the House of Commons on 19 July 2017.
 It completed its passage through the Commons during April 2018 before moving to the House of Lords.
 As no amendments were tabled and no Lords requested a committee stage, Baroness Donaghy moved that the order of commitment be discharged.
 The motion passed on a voice vote and the Bill was sent straight to its third reading.
-Royal Assent was achieved by September 2018.
+Royal assent was granted on 13 September 2018.

 Reaction

 The Act was widely applauded, with Norfolk Chief Constable Simon Bailey welcoming the change saying that "the figures [of assaults on officers] are really worrying".

-However, on 14 September 2018, Hodge Jones & Allen solicitors published a piece titled Assaults on Emergency Workers (Offences) Act 2018 – Not Quite the Legislation it Seems.
+However, on 14 September 2018, Hodge Jones & Allen solicitors published a piece titled "Assaults on Emergency Workers (Offences) Act 2018 – Not Quite the Legislation it Seems".
 The article highlighted that although the Act would double the prison sentence for those assaulting emergency workers, that Section 1(4) ensured this would only be enabled by the enactment of Section 154 (General limit on magistrates' court's power to impose imprisonment) of the Criminal Justice Act 2003.
-As Section 154 has still not been enacted, neither has the doubling of sentences.
+Section 154 has not been enacted.
+On 2 May 2022, Paragraph 24 of Schedule 22 to the Sentencing Act 2020 came into force, amending the same Act to increase the sentencing powers of magistrates' courts in the case of either way offences to 12 months; but this was in force for less than a year, as it was reversed on 3 March 2023 by regulations under powers introduced by the Judicial Review and Courts Act 2022.
+Only between these dates was it was possible for an assault on an emergency worker to be sentenced to more than six months if the case was tried in the magistrates' court.